We explore the four main levels from the ‘levels of instruction’ and its application to the classroom practice.

 The teacher usually does the more difficult parts of a shared learning task and the students complete the easier parts.
 As students build competence, the teacher gradually reduces support and students complete a higher portion of the task.
 At some point, the teacher’s participation in the task is no longer needed – students complete the task themselves with no more than verbal guidance from the teacher.

 The purpose of shared learning is for the teacher to undertake aspects of the task that students are incapable of successfully completing at this point in their learning.
-This prevents students from becoming stuck half-way through the task and becoming frustrated (or making a critical error that effects the whole task).
+This prevents students from becoming stuck half-way through the task and becoming frustrated (or making a critical error that affects the whole task).
 Like modelling, a common way of implementing shared learning is by using a worked example; a problem is written on the board and the class works through each step of the process to find a solution in a lockstep fashion.
 This is a teacher-led strategy where the teacher maintains full control of each part of the process.
 The teacher asks questions and prods for additional details such as ‘why did you do it that way’ and ‘are there any other ways we could have done that’?
 When the class is stuck, the teacher jumps in to keep the process moving.
 When this happens, additional explanations and examples are provided to plug the knowledge gap.
 For example, if a student is struggling with an essay, the teacher might write a series of sentence starters (called stems) to get the student back on track.

 The purpose of shared learning is for the teacher to undertake aspects of the task that students are incapable of successfully completing at this point in their learning.